gengwg/gtin/README.md

 # gtin

-REST API to Convert UPC number to valid GTINs ("Global Trade Item Numbers")
+REST API to Convert UPC number to valid GTINs ("Global Trade Item Numbers").
+Can specify length in JSON request.
+Default to GTIN `12`.

 ## Usage